marionkd/Portfolio/README.md

 # Documentation Examples
 All work that I have created is confidential, but I have uploaded a sample selection for perusal.
 I have used the same template to show a consistent theme, but any template style can be used.
 All work has been redacted where necessary.
-Github cannot preview Office 365 files.
-To view the documents in the links below:
+Github cannot preview Office 365 files, so to view the documents in the links below:

 1. Select the required link.
 1. Select the document from the list.